Americus Hotel: 20th century

 That winter, after an architectural competition, the Philadelphia firm of Ritter and Shay was awarded the contract.
-Their plans called for a two-hundred-and-seventy-bedroom structure.
-After the first round of bids was submitted, Gomery found them too high, and the bid process was repeated.
-After negotiations, the two sides reached a compromise: two more floors were added, giving a total of three hundred and twenty-four bedrooms.
-Presumably this was done to increase the number of less-expensive rooms, thus making the hotel more attractive to business travelers.
+Their plans called for a 270 bedroom structure.
+After the first round of bids was submitted, however, Gomery found their proposal too costly, and the bid process was repeated.
+In negotiations, the two sides agreed that two additional floors would be added, resulting in a hotel with 324 bedrooms.

-In June 1926, the construction contract was awarded to the Philadelphia firm of Roberts and Roller.
-The work crews dug a new hole for the foundation, but work on the new building did not actually begin until July 17, 1926.
+In June 1926, the construction contract was awarded to Roberts and Roller, a Philadelphia-based firm.
+Work crews dug a new hole for the foundation, but work on the new building did not actually begin for over another year, on July 17, 1926.
 As the weeks passed, the rigid steel skeleton of the Americus began to rise.
 At first, it was nothing more than a clatter of riveting jackhammers.
 But on the street level, its outline began to take shape.
-With its buff-colored brick, curved Romanesque arches and romantic if somewhat superfluous balconies, it echoed Coolidge-era America's passion for the exotic world of old Spain.
+With a buff-colored brick, curved Romanesque arches and romantic and superfluous balconies, it was emblematic of the nation's Coolidge-era passion for the exotic world of old Spain.

-Construction went ahead rapidly.
-Gomery had promised that the building would be finished by Sept.
-10, 1927, but things did not run smoothly.
-First, there were problems with the foundation.
+Construction proceeded rapidly, and Gomery promised it would be completed by September 10, 1927.
+But the ambitious construction plan confronted complications, which started with an assessment that there were problems with the hotel's foundation.
 The high cost of materials also caused delays.
 But Gomery persisted, supervising every detail, including the commission of Philadelphia artist George Harding to create the large murals for the hotel.